haqueshenas/Easy-Quadrat/README.md

 3. Specify the input path (original images from the canopy) and output path (desired location for saving outputs).
 4. Choose the cropping method.
 5. Click the Ok button.

-Note: Ensure that the output path is an empty directory.
+Note: Ensure that the output path is an empty directory to prevent potential unexpected errors.

+If you wish to run the Python code instead of the executable file, download both EasyQuadrat.rar and main.py files and follow these steps:

+1. Make a new directory (e.g., "EasyQuadratProject") and place the main.py file there.
+2. Unpack the EasyQuadrat.rar.
+3. Navigate to the "..\EasyQuadrat\ _internal path."
+4. Copy the following files to the newly made directory ("EasyQuadratProject"):

+   a.
+EQ.ico (Application Icon)
+   b.
+EQS.png (Initializing Image)
+   c.
+Quadrat.png (GUI Image)
+   d. easyquadrat.pt (Model File)
+   e. easyquadrat2.pt (Another Model File)

+5. Open and run the main.py code in Python.

-For more information, please see the README.pdf file.
+For more detailed information, refer to the README.pdf file (https://github.com/haqueshenas/Easy-Quadrat/blob/main/README.pdf).

 -------